Author Archives: Erik Deprey FSSP

 Join fellow parishioners and friends at our annual parish dinner, an excellent opportunity to socialize with friends old and new, raise money for our parish hall building project, and listen to a wonderful talk by the renowned Monsignor Andrew Wadsworth, Provost of the Washington Oratory, longtime friend of the FSSP, and strong promoter of the Sacred Liturgy.
 Children are welcome.

 The dinner will take place on the Feast of St. Clement: Saturday, November 23rd, at the St. Elias Centre, 750 Ridgewood Avenue, Ottawa.
+Doors open at 5:00 with dinner served at 6:30.
+There is a 50/50 ticket sale, as well as silent auction – please bring cash/cheques.

-In addition to purchasing tickets for you and your family, we invite you to make a charitable donation to the parish to help parishioners who would like to attend but who are unable to do so financially.
+We invite you to make a charitable donation to the parish to help parishioners who would like to attend but who are unable to do so financially.
 A tax receipt will be issued for the amount of your donation, which can be put in the Sunday collection labelled “Parish Dinner Donation”.

 You may also make such a donation: